Calculation of Particle Pair Correlation Functions with Classical Trajectory Approximation: Model Construction

 \subsection{Mean Field}

 As mentioned above, a primary state of thermal equilibrium is assumed in the calculation.
-Therefore, we require a harmonic oscillator-like potential, implying that the potential must be well-defined and stable.
-On the other hand, the Coulomb interaction is long-range, meaning that the mean field must decay as $1/r$ at large distances.
-Considering the central force potential of the residual nuclei as a central force mean field, we can construct the mean field starting from a general formula, which can be divided into three parts.
+Considering the central force potential of the residual nucleus, we can construct the mean field starting from a general formula, which can be divided into three parts.

-(i) Electric part.
+(i) Electric term.
 Since a point charge is not physical at such small scales, we model the positive charge as having a specific density distribution.
 To remain general, we assume that the positive charge density follows a spherically symmetric Gaussian distribution.
 That is,

 where $Z_{\rm res}$ is the residual charge number and $\mathfrak{e}$ is the unit charge. $\sigma_{\rm c}$ characterizes the spatial extent of the charge distribution providing the Coulomb potential.
 Now we solve the Poisson equation and times the emission particle charge.
 We have